Date: Mon, Oct 19, 2015 at 6:36 PM

 The Council made an unconditional commitment to "transparency, good governance and compliance with the Brown Act."
 The first step is to provide a summary or verbatim minutes for City Council meetings in the same amount of detail as the minutes of Planning Commission meetings.

-If such verbatim minutes is provided only for important meetings, either at the request of Council or residents or Commissioners, the cost will
+such verbatim minutes is provided only for important meetings, either

 not be so high.
 Compared with the cost of non-transparent government process, the anxiety it creates among residents not knowing how a decision is derived or what a consultant said to justify the decision and the hours many concerned residents or even staff need to search through the videos, the cost of a few hundred dollars for important issues that have long term effect on the future of Cupertino is not so high.